Ryan-Callahan/startup/README.md

 - React is being used for the login process to display the correct forms for logging in, logging out, and creating a page.
 - reactjs-popup is a module being used to display the profile menu in the top right corner of the webpage.
+- The calendar is being rendered using React.
+Functionality is mostly there and just requires the database to be implemented now.